priyanshus/priyanshus.github.io/_posts/2020-06-20-learnings-from-gatling-feeder.md

 #### Learnings
 - Avoid using any piece of code which can impact your user injection profile.
 Be careful while having heavy operation in `feeders` or `processRequestBody()`.
 Even object instantiation in such blocks can spoil the user injection profile.
 - While simulating the load on your local machine, keep the debug logs enabled.
 It helps you to understand the gatling code flow and issues like above can be identified easily.
 - If possible, validate the load on your server.
-The load injected by Gatling should be in line with the figures revealed by server logs.
-Especially cross-check the expected time window for load spike.
+The load injected by Gatling should be in line with the figures revealed by server logs or monitoring dashboard.
+Especially cross-check that the users hitting the server in same time window as it is specified in the test.
+- Understand the user load profile correctly and use the appropriate setup to inject the load.
+For example, `constantUsersPerSec(30)` specifies that Gatling will inject 30 users every second.
+In this setup, there is a possibility that at some point of time number of users connected to the server may go higher than 30.

+Wherein `constantConcurrentUsersPerSec(30)` specifies the number of users connected to the server will always remain same.
+In this case Gatling will always be connected with the server only by 30 concurrent users.